Introduction

 Retrieve Tokens

-Create a script (retrieve_tokens.js
+Create a script (retrieve_tokens.js) to withdraw funds:

 const hre = require("hardhat");